mjbundschuh/learn_imap_yahoo/README.md

-# learn_imap_yahoo.py
+# learn_imaplib_yahoo.py

 Simple python script to open a Yahoo email account and list the folders and the number of message in each folder.
+This uses imaplib which is a module that is part of the Python standard distribution.

 ## Installation